intellistream/LibAMM/README.md

-# AMM_AMP
+# AMMBench
-Parallel approximate matrix multiplication on AMP.
+An universal parallel approximate matrix multiplication (AMM) on multiple devices.
 This project is compatable with libtorch
 ## Requires G++11
 The default version of gcc/g++ on ubuntu 22.04 (jammy) is good enough.